jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

    ```
    :::

-4. Install the extension to JupyterLab
+4. Connect the extension to JupyterLab

    ```bash
    # Install the frontend and backend components of the extension in development mode: